Continuous improvement starts with courage

-In Washington, DC , at a Metro Station, on a cold January morning in 2007, a man with a violin played six Bach pieces for about 45 minutes.
+In Washington, D.C. on a cold January morning in 2007, a man with a violin performed six pieces by Bach at a Metro Station.
+He played for 45 minutes, unnoticed by thousands of people rushing to work.

 Vibeke Holtskog and her stories inspires me.
 Here is one of them: